hariharan1309/youtube-homepage-clone/README.md

+# Youtube Home Page Clone
+## This is a personal project developed to upskill myself
+  It was built using React.js, TypeScript, and TailwindCSS mainly.

+  It was built with vite.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.